gdrosos/bloat-study-artifact/data-availability/README.md

 Upon acceptance of the paper,
-we intend to make the data publicly available on zenodo to facilitate future research and replication of our study.
+we intend to make the data publicly available on zenodo o facilitate future research and replication of our study.